tanwasp/LunchBox-Android/intellij/doc/use_cases/assign-to-list.md

 |App|
 :Display list of lists;
 |User|
-:Select list to add to;
+:Select lists to add to;
 |App|
-:Add restaurant to list;
+:Add restaurant to lists;
 :Display confirmation message;
 else (No)
 endif